Primary Navigation Mobile

 • An acceptable amount of body roll

-The Octavia Mk4 is a noticeably more sophisticated car to drive than its predecessor, serving up an artfully judged blend of comfort and road holding that makes it a great long-distance companion that will still allow you to have a bit of fun on twistier roads.
+The latest generation of Skoda Octavia Estate is a noticeably more sophisticated car to drive than its predecessor.
+It displays an artfully judged blend of comfort and road holding that makes it a great long-distance cruiser that still allows you a bit of fun on twistier roads.

-Customer feedback about this balanced performance has been so generally positive that Skoda didn’t feel the need to massively change it during the mid-life facelift process.
-So even though there is new software for the steering and the electronic stability control, if you’re familiar with the pre-facelift model there are no real surprises – although a slight reduction in steering assistance gives a small lift to the sense of precision.
+Customer feedback about the handling has been so positive that Skoda didn’t feel the need to massively change it during the facelift process, just adding new software for the electronic stability control and steering.
+The steering has a bit less assistance which gives a greater sense of precision, but that’s the only noticeable difference.

-But this is not a car that’s chasing lap times.
-So while it is a little neater in the turns, and certainly grips well, you’ll still find it rolls around a little more than some rivals.
-But the body also leans with smooth consistency rather than a sudden jerk: Skoda’s approach is intended to give you a clear idea of what’s going on and allow you the time to react.
+Regardless, this isn’t a car that’s chasing lap times.
+So while it’s a little neater in turns and certainly grips well, you’ll still find it rolls around more than some rivals.
+But the body leans over with smooth consistency rather than a sudden jerk.
+Skoda’s approach is intended to give you a clear idea of what’s going on and the time to react if necessary.